 - Fill a ziplock baggie with pancake mix.

-- Add one can of beer, preferably a stout, to the pancake mix with a little bit of vegetable oil.
+- Add one can of beer, preferably a stout, to the pancake mix with a little vegetable oil.

 - Mix the contents within the bag, and then cut a small hole in the bottom corner of your ziplock baggie.